efef31016/Promethus/README.md

 # ETL Monitor

-This monitoring service can be integrated into various scenarios; first, imitate the execution sequence of 'Monitor.py' to use it.
+This monitoring API can be integrated into various scenarios in airflow; first, imitate the execution sequence of 'Monitor.py' to use it.
 (Of course, you can fix the response to show system info by modifying 'ResponseFormat.py')

 ### Definition of Format
 - Key (Pure Text) - Value (Float32)